PhilterPaper/Perl-PDF-Builder/INFO/Prereq_fixes.md

 * **SVGPDF install or upgrade on Strawberry Perl 5.34:** See SVGPDF ticket 12 on GitHub.
-SVGPDF requires package Image::Info to be installed, and only on Perl 5.34 does it fail to install.
-I have reported this to the maintainers of both packages.
-This means that if you run on Perl 5.34 (possibly only on Windows with Strawberry Perl -- other OS's and Perls [such as ActiveState] have not been checked), you will not be able to install SVGPDF, and thus not be able to use SVG functions in PDF::Builder.
-We would appreciate reports of whether or not SVGPDF _can_ install on non-Strawberry Perl (5.34) or on Linux and Mac.
+SVGPDF requires package Image::Info to be installed, and only on Perl 5.34 does it (Image::Info) fail to install, resulting in a failure to install SVGPDF.
+If you do not have Image::Info 1.46 or higher available to install, you may not be able to install it, and thus cannot install SVGPDF.
+Image::Info 1.46 appears to fix the problem.

 It is _possible_ that this could be worked around by manually copying over files from an Image::Info installation at another Perl level; and we have done so successfully.
+It would be better in this case to simply move to a higher Perl level (5.36+) anyway, as 5.34 is getting a bit long of tooth.
+You may also be able to manually install Image::Info from the Github source, without running the installation test t/tiff_segfault.t (the one failing test).

-It would be better in this case to simply move to a higher Perl level (5.36+) anyway.
-If you're stuck at 5.34 (Windows and Strawberry Perl, at the least), you will not be able to use SVG image files (also, the upcoming equation formatting and bar codes, which will use SVG).
+If you're stuck at 5.34 (Windows and Strawberry Perl, at the least), and cannot install Image::Info 1.46 or later for some reason, you will not be able to install SVGPDF and use SVG image files (also, the upcoming equation formatting and bar codes, which will use SVG).